 Graduate and Professional Programs

-Admission to the School of Urban Education’s graduate degree programs is selective.
+Admission.
+Admission to the graduate program in Educational Studies is selective.
 Minimum requirements for admission include:

-- (iii) at least three letters of recommendation, preferably from college instructors or other individuals qualified to testify about intellectual and professional abilities,
+(iii) at least three letters of recommendation from college instructors or others who can attest to the applicant’s intellectual promise, motivation, and maturity,

-- (iv.) a satisfactory statement of purpose, and
+(iv) a carefully composed statement of purpose, and

-- (v) satisfactory scores on the Graduate Record Examination.
+(v) satisfactory scores on the Graduate Record Examination (GRE).

-The statement of purpose should be at least 1000 words in length, identifying the specific degree and emphasis they wish to pursue, and addressing the applicant’s scholarly interests and/or professional goals in education as well as how the applicant’s interests and goals must match the degree program to which they are applying.
-Students who do not meet these minimum requirements may be considered for provisional or probationary admission at the discretion of the Graduate Program Advisor or the faculty of the Department of Educational Studies.
+The statement of purpose should be at least 1000 words in length and should articulate how the applicant’s scholarly interests and/or professional goals fit with the goals and objectives of the graduate program.
+Applicants who do not meet these minimum requirements may be considered for provisional or probationary admission at the discretion of the Graduate Program Advisor or the faculty of the Department of Educational Studies.

-Students seeking admission to any of the graduate programs in education should contact the respective Graduate Program Advisor in the School of Urban Education or Educational Studies with further questions about fit, programs of study, and admission procedures.
-Applications to graduate programs in education are evaluated on an individual basis.
-It is recommended that students turn in a completed application before March 1 for the following Fall semester and prior to October 15 for the following Spring semester.
+Students seeking admission to the graduate program should contact the Graduate Program Advisor in the Department of Educational Studies with further questions about the program and admission procedures.
+For full consideration, applicants are asked to turn in a completed application prior to April 1 for the following Fall semester and prior to November 15 for the following Spring semester, but applications may be reviewed after those dates as well.
+The deadline for scholarships and assistantships is earlier, typically between January 15 and February 1.
 Application packets should be submitted directly to the Graduate School at The University of Tulsa.
-The School of Urban Education and Educational Studies begins review of application packets as soon as completed applications are forwarded from the Graduate School.